-- a) The Faculty Member undergoing the Third Year Review shall provide to the Dean: - i.
+- a) The Faculty Member undergoing the third year review shall provide to the Dean: - i.
 An updated and complete curriculum vitae; - ii.
 A statement, written by the Faculty Member, outlining how the Faculty Member is progressing toward satisfying the criteria for tenure.
 This statement will include 3 main sections that address how the Faculty Member is progressing toward satisfying the criteria for tenure in Research, Teaching and Service as outlined in Article 20.02. - iii.
 Copies of the Faculty Member's published work plus at the Faculty Member's discretion, copies of work in progress or under review. - iv.
 A Teaching Dossier - v.
 Any other information the Faculty Member believes will be useful to the Review Committee. - b) All of the documentation provided by the Faculty Member shall be complete by September 1 of the third year. - c) Each of the Review Committee and the Faculty Member may suggest up to three (3) referees.
-No more than two (2) referees, one (1) from the Review Committee's list and one (1) from the Faculty Member's list will be selected.
+No more than two (2) referees, one (1) from the Review Committee's list and one (1) from the Faculty Member's list, will be selected.
 Not later than September 15, the Dean shall arrange a meeting with the Faculty Member to review the names of referees and attempt to reach agreement.
 It is preferable that the Faculty Member and the Review Committee agree on a common list from which the referees are to be selected.
-If the Review Committee inquires of referees to whom the Faculty Member has objections, the Faculty Member may state his or her objections orally and in writing with the assurance that the identity of those to whom she/he objected to will not be disclosed without consent.
-Except in unusual circumstances, external referees are not required for the Third Year Review.
+If the Review Committee inquires of referees to whom the Faculty Member has objections, the Faculty Member may state his or her objections orally and in writing with the assurance that the identity of those to whom an objection was made will not be disclosed without consent.
+Except in unusual circumstances, external referees are not required for the third year review. - d) The selected referees shall be requested by the Dean to provide written comments on the Faculty Member's progress toward satisfying the criteria for tenure in Research and Teaching, based on the documentation provided by the Faculty Member under Article 19.04 a). - e) Not later than October 20, the Dean shall arrange a meeting between the Faculty Member and the Review Committee to receive any updates from the Faculty Member and ensure that the file is complete. - f) The Dean shall provide to the Review Committee: - i. written comments from the referees on the Faculty Member's progress toward satisfying the criteria for tenure in Research and Teaching;

-- d) The selected referees shall be requested by the Dean to provide written comments on the Faculty Member's progress toward satisfying the criteria for Tenure in Research, Teaching and Service, based on the documentation provided by the Faculty Member under 19.04 a). - e) Not later than October 20, the Dean shall arrange a meeting between the Faculty Member and the Review Committee to receive any updates from the Faculty Member and ensure that the file is complete. - f) The Dean shall provide to the Review Committee: - Written comments from the referees on the Faculty Member's progress toward satisfying the criteria for tenure in Research and Teaching; - ii.
-The Dean's assessment of the Faculty Member's progress toward satisfying the criteria for Service; - iii.
-The Faculty Member's documentation as provided in 19.04 a) - g) The Faculty Member's Official File, excluding any disciplinary letters, shall be made available to the Third Year Review Committee.
+- ii. the Dean's assessment of the Faculty Member's progress toward satisfying the criteria for tenure in Research, Teaching, and Service; - iii. the Faculty Member's documentation as provided in Article 19.04 a). - g) The Faculty Member's Official File, excluding any disciplinary letters, shall be made available to the Review Committee.